 Environmentally sensitive custodial management is fundamental for a green business because it reduces the use of cleaning products containing harmful ingredients to building occupants.
 Furthermore, conventional cleaning products can negatively affect water and indoor air quality depending on their content and disposal methods.

 See our Green Cleaning Preferred Providers here.

-COMPLETE THE FIRST two TASKs AND AT LEAST one MORE FROM LIST BELOW AND LET US KNOW WHEN YOU'RE FINISHED:
+COMPLETE THE FIRST two CREDITS AND AT LEAST two MORE FROM LIST BELOW AND LET US KNOW WHEN YOU'RE FINISHED:

 CREATE A GREEN CLEANING POLICY

 This policy should address things like the cleaning products used, storage/mixing of products, and frequency of cleaning.
 Cleaning products used are to be both eco-friendly and healthy for your indoor air quality.
 If you contract out cleaning to a custodial service, be sure to involve them when creating this policy.
 Some custodial services may have green cleaning services in place already or as an option.
 Green cleaning products include, but are not limited to, those certified by Green Seal, Earth Sense, and the U.S. EPA's Design for the Environment.